Updated: December 12, 2024

 Family-friendly areas in Porto include Foz do Douro for its beaches and parks, Boavista for its schools and amenities, and Paranhos for its residential vibe and accessibility to educational institutions.
 Each offers a safe and pleasant environment for families.

-For short-term rentals, you will need to get a local accommodation license (AL), and no new licenses are currently being issued in Porto, alongside other key locations in Portugal, although this is likely to change as the new government is reviewing and amending current legislation.
+Yes, it is possible to rent out your Porto property.
+For short-term rentals, you will need to get a local accommodation license (AL).
+While no new licenses were being issued in Porto until recently, alongside other key locations in Portugal, the new government has amended legislation and rolled back some of these restrictions, making it easier for investors to buy property to rent out short-term.

-On the other side, Porto remains a top place to rent out your proeprty in the long term, with students, digital nomads, and tech companies relocating to Portugal.
+Porto also remains a top place to rent out your property in the long term, with students, digital nomads, and tech companies relocating to Portugal.
 For long-term rentals, you will not need to get an AL license.

 You will need to follow the below steps to secure a mortgage in Portugal: